sushobhitsaxena/Smart-Recipie-Generator/README.md

 Find delicious recipes using the ingredients you already have.
 Search by name, cuisine, tags, filter by diet & time, drop a photo of ingredients for recognition, and even generate a complete recipe with AI.

+To acess the website please login with email=sushobhitsaxena99@gmail.com and  password=1234.

 ## Live WEBSITE - https://smart-recipe-generator-gamma.vercel.app/
 ## Github Link - https://github.com/sushobhitsaxena